kgpra/Sudoko_puzzle/README.md

-# Sudoko_puzzle
+Sudoku Solver

-Project Description:
+Overview :

-This project aims to implement a Sudoku Solver using a backtracking algorithm in C++.
-The solver reads a 9x9 Sudoku puzzle from standard input, validates the placement of numbers based on standard Sudoku rules, utilizes backtracking to find a solution, and prints the solved puzzle if a solution exists.
+This project implements a Sudoku Solver using a backtracking algorithm in C++.
+The solver reads a Sudoku puzzle from standard input, attempts to solve it, and prints the solved puzzle if a solution exists.

-Key Features:
+Features:

-Solves a 9x9 Sudoku puzzle.
+1.Solves a 9x9 Sudoku puzzle.

-Validates number placements according to Sudoku rules.
+2.Validates the placement of numbers using standard Sudoku rules.

-Uses backtracking for efficient solution finding.
+3.Utilizes backtracking to find a solution.
 Usage:

-Enter the Sudoku puzzle (use 0 for empty cells):
+Run the executable and enter the Sudoku puzzle (use 0 for empty cells):

 5 3 0 0 7 0 0 0 0
 6 0 0 1 9 5 0 0 0